 5. Be Reassuring

 Even women who are generally confident may have some sense of doubt about the procedure.
+While the majority of women eventually overcome this uncertainty, supporting her decision is important.
 In order to help her understand that she did make the right decision, be reassuring.

 If she has divulged to you her reasons for receiving the abortion, then remind her of these factors.
 Hearing this from somebody else will help to confirm the legitimacy of this decision.
 Above all else, stress that this decision does not in any way make her a bad person.